Mirabolic/mirabolic/README.md

 embedder = mirabolic.llm_embedder(X=data, L=labels, f=f)
 embedder.run_all()
 ```
-Because our LLM essentially injects into the classes, the clusters become murkier, but are still clearly visible.
+So, we transform the species name into a cutesy pet name (e.g., `Boxer` -> `Rocky Bal-bow-wow`, or `Russian Blue` -> `Czar Purrtin`).
+Of course, this makes it more difficult to distinguish the underlying species, so the clusters become murkier.
+Nevertheless, the cat/dog/bird regions are still fairly visible:

 ![LLM_embedding_2](https://github.com/user-attachments/assets/38c04782-5a58-4ed7-bf3c-8a1ec8d43476)